Everything you want to know about The Anchor Wellness Center

 What forms of payment do you accept?

 We accept all major credit cards, cash and check.
-HSA/FSA can also be used to per for clinical services.
+HSA/FSA dollars can also be used for clinical services.

 When is payment required?

-A credit card is required to reserve your appointment and payment is required at completion of the appointment.
+A credit card is required to reserve your appointment and payment is required at time of service.